where-to-eat

 An elegant bistro on one of the old town's prettiest squares, Casanis blends French technique with Mediterranean ingredients.

-The terrace is perfect for a long lunch or romantic dinner.
+The terrace on Plaza de Santo Cristo is one of the most romantic spots in town.
 Quality is consistent, service is polished, and the wine list rewards exploration.
-A step up from casual tapas without reaching fine dining prices.

-Tapas bars in the Old Town
+Tapas Bars in the Old Town

 Bar Altamirano